Nef line bundles on Calabi-Yau threefolds, I: A semiampless criterion, II

 \section{A semiampless criterion, II}

-In this section we generalize Theorem \ref{ample} to the case where there do exist surfaces $S$ such that $L \cdot S = 0 $.
-In this case $\rho (X) \geq 3$ by Lemma \ref{generic}, but so far we could not check the nefness assumption in Theorem \ref{amp2}.
+In this section we generalise Theorem \ref{ample} to the case where there do exist surfaces $S$ such that $L \cdot S = 0 $.
+In this case we have $\rho (X) \geq 3$ by Lemma \ref{generic}.
 Since Theorem \ref{ample} is easier and since the relevant applications are restricted to the case of Picard number $\rho(X) = 2$ so far, we decided for the benefit of the reader to treat the more general case separately.